In this article, you will learn how to:

 Now scroll all the way down to the Alternate Domain Names (CNAMEs) field and type in your domain name without http(s), i.e. example_domain.com

-Under SSL Certificate, choose Custom SSL Certificate (example.com).
+Under SSL Certificate, choose Custom SSL Certificate (example.com) for CloudFront SSL encryption.
 Click into the field below - the SSL certificate you provisioned earlier should be offered to you.
 Choose it.

 That's it.
 Click Create Distribution at the very bottom of the page.

 The distribution takes about 10-20 minutes to provision.
 Once it is provisioned (Status = Deployed, State = Enabled), you can test it by pasting the URL under Domain Name into your browser.
 You should see the website you uploaded into S3.